CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/unit-4/03/page02.md

 ## Deploying PCA-Based Pipelines

-Now that we know what data we’re working with, let’s dive into how we’re going to use it!
-Using a technique called **Principal Component Analysis (PCA)**, we’ll use Azure Machine Learning tools to learn the pattern of normal behavior and then detect when something deviates from it.

----
+In this lab, you will build and deploy a machine learning pipeline in Azure Machine Learning Designer that detects anomalies in manufacturing sensor data using a technique called Principal Component Analysis (PCA).

+You will begin by setting up an Azure ML workspace and uploading a dataset of machine sensor readings.
+Then, you'll clean the data, apply PCA-based anomaly detection, and score the dataset to identify unusual behavior.
+Finally, you'll export the model’s predictions to Azure Blob Storage, ensuring the results are saved for reporting, auditing, and future analysis.

 ### Task 1: Create Azure ML Workspace